-Sun City West Lawyer Helping With Advance Directives
+Sun City West Lawyers Helping With Advance Directives

 Arizona law firm enables families to make decisions before trouble happens

 Advance directives are legal documents that allow you to clearly articulate your preferences regarding lifesaving medical interventions.
 Many people don’t include advance directives in their estate planning, but these crucial documents can save your family heartache during a medical crisis.
 No one wants to force their family members to make hasty decisions under extreme duress.
-At Pennington Law — Estate Planning, PLLC, I can advise you on the various contingencies you can address in an advance directive so that a clear plan for your treatment exists in case you lose the ability to communicate.
+At Pennington Law, PLLC, we can advise you on the various contingencies you can address in an advance directive so that a clear plan for your treatment exists in case you lose the ability to communicate.

 What is an advance directive?